IIT Madras: Partnership with other universities

 The institute maintains academic friendships with educational institutes around the world through faculty exchange programmes.
 The institute has signed Memoranda of Understanding (MoUs) with foreign universities, resulting in cooperative projects and assignments.
-The list of partners includes Auckland University of Technology, Massey University, Durham University, Sydney University, University of Colombo and other prestigious universities around the world.

 Rankings

-The Indian Institute of Technology Madras (IIT Madras) was ranked 180th in the QS World University Rankings of 2026.
+IIT Madras was ranked 170th in the QS World University Rankings 2027, an improvement of ten places from the previous year.

-Internationally, IIT Madras was ranked 227 in the QS World University Rankings of 2024 and 74 in Asia.
+Internationally, IIT Madras was ranked 170th in the QS World University Rankings 2027.
 It was ranked 701–800 in the world by the Academic Ranking of World Universities of 2022.

-IIT Madras was ranked 1st in the overall category, 2nd among research institutions, 1st among engineering colleges and 13th among management schools in India by the National Institutional Ranking Framework (NIRF) in 2025.
-Outlook India ranked IIT Madras 1st among government engineering colleges in 2022.
+IIT Madras was ranked 1st in the overall category for the 7th consecutive year, 2nd among research institutions, and 1st among engineering colleges for the 10th consecutive year by the National Institutional Ranking Framework (NIRF) in 2025.
+It also secured the 1st rank in the Innovation and Sustainability Development Goals (SDG) categories in NIRF 2025.

-IIT Madras BS in Data Science won Silver in the Wharton (University of Pennsylvania) - QS Reimagine Education Awards.
+IIT Madras BS in Data Science won Silver in the Wharton (University of Pennsylvania) – QS Reimagine Education Awards.